reportportal/docs/src/md/src/TipsAndTricks/index.md

 This will make it possible to create launches only for Jenkins users

 Note: It is also possible to combine all those options at the same time.

->If you see inconsistencies, typos or want to add something, please, [send us your Pull Requests](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)